Soy Glazed Salmon

 This post may contain affiliate links.
 Please read myย privacy policy.

-This oven-baked soy glazed salmon is a quick, easy, and healthy meal perfect for any day of the week!
-Fresh and tender salmon fillets coated in a sweet, savory, and incredibly flavorful soy sauce glaze, prepped and baked in just 30 minutes!
+This oven-baked soy glazed salmon is a quick, easy, and healthy dish that’s perfect for any day of the week!
+Tender, fresh salmon fillets coated in a sweet and savory soy sauce glaze, prepped and baked in just 30 minutes.

 Salmon is easily one of my favorite proteins to cook and eat!
-It’s healthy, versatile, and so easy to prep even for a busy weeknight meal.
-You can pan-fry, bake, grill, and even poach salmon, and it will still turn out delicious!
+It’s healthy, versatile, and so simple to prepare, even on a busy weeknight.
+I can pan-fry, bake, grill, or poach salmon, and it always turns out delicious!

-If you only have 30 minutes to make dinner, this baked soy sauce salmon recipe is perfect in every way.
-The ingredients are simple and accessible, the prep time is insanely short, and the flavors are absolutely amazing!
+When I only have 30 minutes to make dinner, this baked soy sauce salmon recipe is my go-to.
+The ingredients are simple and easy to find, the prep takes almost no time, and the flavors are absolutely amazing!
+Don’t forget to check out my step-by-step video and tips below for perfect results every time.

 Want to try some of my best fish recipes ever?
 Consider Ginger Soy Fish, Baked Cod, or Lemon Butter Swai Fish next time!

-- Soy sauce – gives the dish its signature salty and umami flavor.
-I use regular or light soy sauce in most of my recipes.
+• Soy sauce – I use regular or light soy sauce in most of my recipes.

-- Oyster sauce – adds a depth of flavor to the glaze.
+• Oyster sauce – adds a depth of flavor to the glaze.
 It’s also slightly sweet, so it balances out the saltiness from the soy sauce.
+If you don’t have oyster sauce on hand, hoisin sauce is a great substitute, or you can mix soy sauce with a bit of mushroom broth and sugar for a similar flavor.

 What To Buy: Wild Or Farmed Salmon

-I have lived in California for 25 years, and the salmon I always get is Pacific salmon.
-Most Pacific salmon are wild, but some are farmed.
+I’ve lived in California for 25 years, and the salmon I always get is Pacific salmon.
+Most Pacific salmon is wild, though some are farmed.

-There’s also Atlantic salmon, which is now an endangered species due to over fishing and habitat destruction.
+Then there’s Atlantic salmon, which is now an endangered species due to overfishing and habitat destruction.

-If you can find wild-caught Pacific salmon, that is always the best option.
+If you can find wild-caught Pacific salmon, that’s always the best choice.
 It has a more vibrant color, firmer texture, and richer flavor compared to farmed salmon.

-However, farmed salmon can still be a good alternative.
-Make sure to buy from a reputable source such as those imported from Norway.
-You can also look for labels that indicate sustainable farming practices.
+That said, farmed salmon can still be a good option.
+Just be sure to buy from a reputable source, like those imported from Norway, and look for labels indicating sustainable farming practices.

 Which Cut Of Salmon To Buy

 If you have access to a fish market, you can buy a whole salmon and cut it into fillets yourself.
-But if that’s not an option, you can always buy pre-cut fillets from your local supermarket or grocery store.
+But if that’s not an option, pre-cut fillets from your local supermarket or grocery store will work just fine.

 Here are a few of the most common cuts you can choose from:

-- Salmon fillet – flat and not as thick as other cuts.
-I recommend using salmon filler for this baked salmon soy sauce recipe.
+• Salmon fillet – Flat and not as thick as other cuts.
+I recommend using salmon fillets for this baked soy sauce salmon recipe.

-- Salmon steak – a thick, cross-section cut around the fish that looks like a piece of steak.
-It usually has a bone in the center.
-You may need to increase the cooking time if you’re using it in this recipe.
+• Salmon steak – A thick, cross-section cut that looks like a piece of steak, usually with a bone in the center.
+If you’re using this cut, you might need to increase the cooking time for this recipe.

-- Supreme cut – a boneless cut from salmon fillet, which is usually rectangular in shape.
-It’s considered a prime cut for fillets, so it’s also a good option for this recipe.
+• Supreme cut – A boneless cut from the salmon fillet, usually rectangular in shape.
+It’s considered a prime cut for fillets, making it a great option for this recipe too.

 I have tried all kinds of salmon recipes, from pan-seared to grilled ones, but this baked salmon with soy sauce and brown sugar glaze is by far my favorite!